Anxiety Therapist for High-Functioning Adults

 NYC · New York · online

-Elevated therapy for anxiety and mood disorders blends both top-down approaches (like Cognitive Behavioral Therapy) and bottom-up, nervous-system-based approaches (including EMDR, Somatic Experiencing, and Ego State Therapy)
+Elevated therapy for anxiety and mood disorders blends both top-down approaches, such as Cognitive Behavioral Therapy, and bottom-up, nervous-system–based approaches, including EMDR, Somatic Experiencing, and Ego State Therapy.
+This integrative model recognizes that anxiety and depression are not only patterns of thought but also patterns held in the nervous system.

-Generalized Anxiety Disorder (GAD) – chronic worry, overthinking, tension
+Generalized Anxiety Disorder (GAD) – chronic worry, overthinking, and tension

-Panic Disorder – recurrent panic attacks and fear of future attacks
+Panic Disorder – sudden panic attacks and fear of future attacks

 Social Anxiety Disorder – fear of judgment, embarrassment, or rejection